slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dl class="as-table">
 <dt>Summary<dd>

-Package has a provenance attestation showing how it was built.
+Package has provenance showing how it was built.
 Can be used to prevent mistakes but is trivial to bypass or forge.

 <dt>Intended for<dd>